Embracing Autumn Energy for HSPs and Your Small Business

 Seasonal shifts for introverts & HSPs

-In the UK, the Northern Hemisphere, autumn energy brings a natural transition.
+In the UK, the Northern Hemisphere, autumn brings a natural transition.

 Below are some tips to help you acclimatise to this special time of year, both for your small business and for taking care of yourself as someone who may identify as HSP and a small business owner: